BenjiKCF/Monte-Carlo-Simulation-for-BogleHead/README.md

 Unlike traditional Monte Carlo simulation for exchange traded fund or index.
 This is created especially for Nonresident alien with no US tax treaty.
 Furthermore, I will include some Chiense index like CSI300 and HSI.
 In addition, I will include the taxation for Ireland-domiciled ETFs so that we can reduce the withholding tax from 30% to 15% of dividend.

+Based on a few sources, Ireland does not withhold any taxes on capital gain or dividends paid by Ireland-domiciled UCITS ETFs.
+That seems to be true for Vanguard and iShares Dublin.